-Bob’s story is just one example of Booz Allen’s community of support stepping up, independently and as a firm, to aid those struggling in Harvey’s wake.
+Bob’s story is just one example of Booz Allen’s community of support stepping up to aid those struggling in Harvey’s wake.
 A passion for serving others—through supporting government missions, or volunteering for important causes—is a defining quality of our workforce.

 Booz Allen Army operations expert Doug Martin, a resident of central Texas, knew he couldn’t sit idly by and watch news coverage of the disaster roll in.
 He connected with his fishing buddies, loaded up on bottled water, and organized a trip—fishing boat in tow.
 Two days later, he was in the impact zone, working with a local group to bring stranded citizens to safety.

-Andrea Tennison, a Booz Allen emergency management expert, is coordinating our ongoing effort to ensure that the 770 employees who live in the affected area get the assistance they need.
+Andrea Tennison, a Booz Allen emergency management expert, coordinated the ongoing effort to ensure that the hundreds of employees who live in the affected regions receive much-needed assistance.

-As the storm raged through the weekend, she and her team activated the firm’s emergency alert system to tag up with all vulnerable employees.
+During each storm, she and her team activated our emergency alert system to tag up with all vulnerable employees.
 When some didn’t respond, Andrea personally called them to ensure they were out of harm’s way.

-Working with the firm’s travel specialists, she provided hotel rooms for employees who evacuated to shelters.
-When one needed a ride between the shelter and her hotel, Andrea asked local teams for assistance.
-Ted Sutton, a counter-improvised explosive device expert who supports Booz Allen’s Army clients, hopped into his truck and took necessary detours to make the journey through the flood.
+Working with our travel specialists, she provided hotel rooms for several employees who evacuated to shelters.
+When one in Texas needed a ride between the shelter and her hotel, Andrea asked local teams for assistance.
+Ted Sutton, a counter-improvised explosive device expert who supports Booz Allen’s Army clients, hopped into his truck and took necessary detours to make the journey through Houston-area flooding.

 “From leadership to people on the ground, I’ve seen everyone put people first,” Andrea says.
-“It’s at the core of who we are as a firm.
+“It’s at the core of who we are.
 We have a fundamental desire to know our people are OK.
 If they’re not, we do what’s necessary to get them help.”

-When the firm announced it would match employee contributions to the American Red Cross Disaster Relief Fund up to a total of $50,000, employees exceeded the goal within hours.
-Inspired by their generosity, firm leadership raised the match to $100,000, which employees exceeded within 72 hours of the campaign’s launch.
+When Booz Allen announced it would match employee contributions to the American Red Cross Disaster Relief Fund up to a total of $50,000, employees exceeded the goal within hours.
+Inspired by their generosity, leadership raised the match to $100,000, which employees exceeded within 72 hours of the campaign’s launch.
 Through the corporate match and donations from employees as far away as Lebanon and Japan, the Booz Allen community donated nearly $250,000 to disaster relief.
-“It’s a great feeling to know we have support from the entire company,” says Steve Wright, a leader in the firm’s Houston office.
+“It’s a great feeling to know we have support from the entire company,” says Steve Wright, a leader in our Houston office.